-Patrick Nevin, a 37-year-old software engineer from Dun Laoghaire, attacked the woman in his car after she agreed to go for coffee with him in 2014.
+Patrick Nevin, a 37-year-old software engineer from Dun Laoghaire, attacked the women within days of each other in July 2014.

 Both attacks took place in Patrick Nevin’s car in secluded parts of Co.
 Meath after he’d matched with the women on the online dating app Tinder.

 He picked up one of his victims on July 12th 2014 and drove her to a graveyard in Co.
 Meath where he raped her in his car.

 Four days later, he sexually assaulted another woman he’d met online, again in his car on the side of a rural road.

 The woman he raped told the court she thought she’d be ok going for a drive with him after telling him she wasn't going to have sex with him.